jasonleebrown/machisplin/README.md

 # machisplin
 An R package for interpolation of noisy multi-variate data through comprehensive statistical analyses using thin-plate-smoothing splines and machine learning ensembling.
 This package is a free open-source machine learning analog to the expensive ANUSPLIN software.

-## To install open R and type the following:
+## To install, open R and type the following:
 ```markdown
 install.packages("devtools")
 library(devtools)